-Rush University Medical Center designates this knowledge based CPE activity for 3.0 contact hours for pharmacists.
+For Pharmacy: Rush University Medical Center designates this knowledge-based enduring material for a maximum of 3.0 contact hour(s) for pharmacists.

-Rush University designates this internet enduring material for 3.0 CE credits in psychology.
+For Psychologists: Rush University Medical Center designates this enduring material for 3.0 CE credits in psychology.